jlong/cjp-example-conf/README.md

 # CJP Example Configuration DSL

-This is an experimental repository that contains example configuration for CJP written in the Groovy syntax.
+This is an experimental repository that contains example configuration for CJP written in an imaginary Groovy DSL.
 Have a look at [conf/main.conf](conf/main.conf) to view example configuration.
 None of this is working code.
 It is merely the sketch of an idea.

 The following themes are explored: